 The application and recommendation forms are available for download.
 Just click on the form you need.
 If you have difficulty with this, please contact us.
 We will email or mail the forms to you.

 If you wish to apply for enrollment for your child in University School of the Lowcountry, please follow this guideline:

 If after learning more about University School through the website, an on-campus tour, attendance at an Open House, etc., and you feel USL may be a good fit for your child, please schedule a day for him/her to shadow at the school.
 Students can shadow more than one time, but the first visit must be on a non-LOTC (field learning day, typically Wednesday) day.
 Please arrive between 7:30 and 7:40 on the agreed upon date.
 Your child will need a lunch, snack, writing utensil and a notebook.
 Because we have PE every day, they should wear shoes for running and dress to approximate our dress code (khaki/navy bottoms and a collared shirt).
 They should stay the entire day until dismissal at 2:55 (Intermediate School, grades 3-5) or 3:10 (Middle & Upper Schools, grades 6-8 / grades 9-12).
 Parents are welcome to join in the morning for the tour and for Morning Meeting and the first class of the day.
 Determining from the child, the parents, and USL how the shadow day went (does it appear to be a good fit) then determines whether a family should begin the application process for their child.

 2. Application & Fee

 The feedback your child provides about his/her shadow day and the feedback from USL will help you decide whether to apply to University School.
 If so, please submit a completed Application for Admission along with a non-refundable $75 Application Fee.
-The priority deadline for admission for 2017-2018 is January 31, 2017.
-After the priority deadline, applicants are considered on a rolling admission and space-available basis:
+The priority deadline for admission for 2017-2018 was January 31, 2017.
+After this, applicants are considered on a rolling admission and space-available basis:

 Application for Admission (includes student essay) (PDF)